ShipluSaha995/OOP-Java-/README.md

 # Java OOP Projects Repository ☕️

-This repository contains my Java learning journey with a focus on **Object-Oriented Programming (OOP)**.
+This repository contains my practice programs and exercises for Object-Oriented Programming (OOP) in Java.
-It includes small projects, practice exercises, and implementations of concepts like **classes, objects, inheritance, polymorphism, encapsulation, and abstraction**.
+It serves as a personal learning resource while exploring key OOP principles such as classes, objects, inheritance, polymorphism, encapsulation, and abstraction..

-It’s a collection of experiments, exercises, and projects I’ve worked on while learning Java OOP.

 ---